 - A. The government program will remove fire debris at no out-of-pocket cost to the owner.
-As required by federal law, owner will be required to assign any insurance proceeds for debris or hazard tree removal to the government to avoid duplication of benefits.
-If an owner does not participate in the government program and there is fire debris on their property, the owners are required to remove such fire debris at their own cost. - To participate in the government program, owners must complete and submit a right of entry permit.
+As required by federal law, prohibits an owner from receiving insurance proceeds for fire debris removal if the same work is performed by the government, owner will be required to assign any insurance proceeds for debris or hazard tree removal to the government to avoid duplication of benefits.
+If an owner does not participate in the government program and there is fire debris on their property, the owners are required to remove such fire debris at their own cost. - B. To participate in the government program, owners must complete and submit a right of entry permit.
 The right of entry permit shall function as the sole permit and authorization for participation in the government program.
 Notwithstanding any contrary provision in the Maui County code, no County approvals or permits for the removal of fire debris are required for properties participating in the government program, other than the right-of entry permit.
-The director shall administer the collection of the right of entry permit in conjunction with other federal, state and county agencies and contractors.
-Such right of entry permit must be submitted to the director by the deadline as provided by the director.
-The director may extend this deadline as necessary and appropriate to facilitate the cleanup, avoid undue hardship, and to protect public health and safety, and to the extent any such extensions are approved by the government program. - C. Any property owner who executes a right of entry permit in a form approved by the County prior to the effective date of this ordinance shall be considered enrolled in the government program. - D. If a property contains fire debris and the owner of the property does not participate in the government program, the alternative program or the private tree program (as applicable), the County will enforce this article and charge the owners with any administrative and abatement costs related to such enforcement as described below.
+The director_designated department shall administer the collection of the right of entry permit in conjunction with other appropriate federal, state and county agencies and contractors.
+Such right of entry permit must be submitted to the director designated department by the deadline as provided by the director designated department.
+Such deadline must be at least one month after completion of re-entry for the Lahaina Wildfire Disaster Area.
+The designated department may designate staff to review and sign right of entry permits.
+The director designated department may extend this deadline as necessary and appropriate to facilitate the cleanup, avoid undue hardship, and to protect public health and safety, and to the extent any such extensions are approved by the government program.

+- C. Any property owner who executes a right of entry permit in a form approved by the County prior to the effective date of this ordinance shall be considered enrolled in the government program. - D. If a property contains fire debris and the owner of the property does not participate in the government program, or the alternative program or the private tree program (as applicable), the County will enforce this article and charge the owners with any administrative and abatement costs related to such enforcement as described below.
 The costs of the alternative program and private tree program are paid by the property owner.